Applications & OS News

 A Feb.
 18, 2007 e-mail from Steven Sinofsky, then newly named as head of Microsoft's Windows and Windows Live Engineering Group, to CEO Steve Ballmer and other executives stressed problems with Intel's 915 and 945 chipsets:

 Intel has the biggest challenge.
 Their "945" chipset which is the baseline Vista set "barely" works right now and is very broadly used.
 The "915" chipset which is not Aero capable is in a huge number of laptops and was tagged as "Vista Capable" but not Vista Premium.
 I don't know if this was a good call.
-But these function but will never be great.
+But these but will never be great.
 Even a 945 set has new builds of drivers coming out constantly but hopes are on the next chipset rather than this one.

 Portions of the e-mails unsealed Wednesday had been read aloud earlier in U.S. District Court, where Judge Marsha Pechman last Friday gave the go-ahead to plaintiffs to bring a class-action lawsuit against Redmond, Wash.-based Microsoft over the Vista Capable marketing campaign.